-- Where Solar Victoria reasonably considers that the Retailer has breached a requirement of the Program (including any breach of the Terms) (Breach), Solar Victoria may give notice in writing to the Retailer that Solar Victoria proposes to take one or more of the following actions:
+- Where Solar Victoria reasonably considers that the Retailer has breached a requirement of a Program (including any breach of the Terms) (Breach), Solar Victoria may give notice in writing to the Retailer that Solar Victoria proposes to take one or more of the following actions:

 - reprimand the Retailer in respect of the Breach and/or warn the Retailer that more serious action may be taken in the future if the Retailer repeats the behaviour;